dougrday/frontend-libraries/docs/findings.md

 - ❌ New, with a smaller community
 - ❌ Has less maturity than other frameworks
 - ❌ Less complex lifecycle events than other frameworks

+## Conclusion

+Svelte has excellent performance characteristics, very good developer experience, and is actively maintained.
+In particular, the experience around using Web Components is very good, especially when compared to React, which presents a fairly poor experience with Web Components.

+Svelte is the recommended frontend library moving forward.

+That said, if you value the proven success of React, its huge community, and the wide array of tooling available for it, then React is a close 2nd choice.
+If you plan to utilize Web Components (e.g. from a Design System), then Svelte will provide a better experience.